Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Okay.

-I'm against these immigrants coming in, and the reason why, they're taking most recently, Trump won, the election's so good, they've taken all the black people's jobs,
+I'm against these immigrants coming in, and the reason why they're taking the, they're taking most of the reason that Trump won, the election so good, they've taken all the black people's jobs on these meals I've been in.

-But Biden has shipped plane loads coming in from the border.
+But Biden has shipped, he has shipped the flu men and plane loads and bus loads coming in from the border brought them down here.

 That's wrong.